JBecnel/bin_packing/_README.md

 ![result4](./results4.png)

 # Further Considerations
 The above is an approximation.
-If fact, you may notice that case 6 (in yellow) is not stable.
+In fact, you may notice that case 6 (in yellow) is not stable.
 If exact results are warranted we must consider implementing the branch and bound algorithm.
 However, if there are fixed time constraints, this appears to be a suitable means of approximation.
 Of course, to continue using the dwave system would require paying for quantum computer access.
-There are classical approximation algorithms that could be attempted but "goodness" of approximmation can vary.
+There are classical approximation algorithms that could be attempted but the "goodness" of approximation can vary.
-For example, in its current form, the [python-MIP](https://docs.python-mip.com/en/latest/index.html) was unable to handle the quadractic interactions.
+For example, in its current form, the [python-MIP](https://docs.python-mip.com/en/latest/index.html) was unable to handle the quadratic interactions.